prateekrajjoshi/yomari_internal/README.md

 1. Download all the files above and put it in a folder named 'codeigniter'.
 2. Copy the folder to path /var/www/html/
-3. Go to the browser and type the url "http://localhost/codeigniter/index.php/Yomari_controller"
+3. Go to your browser and type the url "http://localhost/codeigniter/index.php/Yomari_controller"
 4. You need to configure your database before this which is discussed somewhere below.

-##Manual Installation
+## Manual Installation

 1. If you have codeigniter already installed in your system, you need to make changes or replace a couple of files.
 2. Every changes to be made is inside the application folder of codeigniter.